 - Give you the knowledge and tools needed to get the most out of your farming business.

-- Offer new skills and techniques to build your own personal resilience, to help you focus on the opportunities and be equipped to deal with challenges.
+- Offer new skills and techniques to build your own personal resilience, to help you focus on opportunities and be equipped to deal with challenges.

 - Improve your confidence in making business decisions and managing farm risk.